prpole/dissertation/chapter2/main.md

 language and technology needed to resist the designs of the Fire People.
-The story these episodes do form as a whole, however, is one that, to London, is of great significance: it stands in for the myriad contests between pre-human primates that determined the nature of the modern human.
+The story these episodes do form as a whole, however, is one that, to London, is of great significance: it stands in for the myriad contests between pre-human primates that determined the nature of the modern human.<!--something's not working here-->

 Before this conceit is fully established, however, London performs a peculiar act of geological periodization.
 The object of this periodization is not